Hosting Operations

 System impact: Read-only.
 Can create load on large logs, directories, filesystems, or process tables.

-When not to use it: Do not assume every empty file is bad; lock files and placeholders can be intentional.
+When not to use it: Do not assume every empty file is bad; lock files and intentional marker files can be expected.

 Expected output